Coat of arms of the Lublin Voivodeship: Kingdom of Poland

-The first mention of the dear used as the symbol of the Lublin Land comes from middle of the 14th century.
+The first mention of the deer used as the symbol of the Lublin Land comes from middle of the 14th century.
 In 1410, the Lublin Land was represented in the battle of Grunwald, with a red banner depicting a white (silver) jumping cervus (deer), with a yellow (golden) crown on its neck.
 The coat of arms is also mentioned in Annales seu cronicae incliti Regni Poloniae by Jan Długosz, written by him in years 1464–1480.
 In the book, the coat of arms is described with the following sentence: "Lublin Land carries a horned dear ready to jump placed on a red field, whose neck is decorated with a golden crown".

 The exact origin of the design of the coat of arms remain unknown.
 According to some theories, the design could have originated from the coat of arms of the heraldic clan of Brochwicz.
 Several nobel families of that clan lived in the area of Lublin Land in the High Middle Ages.
 The coat of arms depicted a red cervus placed on a white (silver) background.

 The coat of arms became a symbol of the Lublin Voivodeship of the Crown of the Kingdom of Poland, that was established in 1474.
 The coat of arms remained in such use until 1795, when the voivodeship ceased to exist following the Third Partition of Poland.

 The coat of arms was also used in the seals of Sigismund I the Old, and Sigismund II Augustus, who ruled as the King of Poland and the Grand Duke of Lithuania, respectively, from 1506 to 1548, and from 1548 to 1572.